 Figure 8.
-Buswell, Brownell, & John (1947)
+Buswell, Brownell, & John (1947).

 From then on, most textbooks used the decomposition method for describing borrowing in subtraction, and the use of the crutch described by Brownell became very popular.
-Today this method of subtraction is used in most textbooks that teaches subtraction.
+Today this method of subtraction is used in most textbooks that teach subtraction.
 While some textbooks may present alternative algorithms for subtraction, the decomposition algorithm is considered the primary algorithm in the United States.

 Regardless of the popularity of the new form of the decomposition algorithm, there was some debate over its use.
 One argument was that the crutch would be detrimental to students because they would not be required to remember as much.
-It would make the work too easy, and the students would not learn as much.
+It would make the work too easy, and the students would not really learn.
 Also, students using the crutch would not understand the process of subtraction.
 From a present day standpoint, these arguments could still be made.
 In particular, students may be able to accurately complete the subtraction algorithm without fully understanding the process of subtraction.
-One could counter by stating that the standardization of the crutch helped remove some of the memorization that had been necessary and helped students work the problem more swiftly and more accurately.
+One could counter by stating that the standardization of the crutch helped remove some of the memorization that had been necessary and helped students work the problem more quickly and more accurately.

-It is interesting to note how quickly and thoroughly Brownell's crutch, used in the decomposition algorithm, became the primary algorithm used for subtraction.
+It is interesting to note how swiftly and thoroughly Brownell's crutch, used in the decomposition algorithm, became the primary subtraction algorithm.
 This could possibly be because of the ease with which the crutch could be modeled using manipulatives, or because of the decreased emphasis on memorization.
 It is not clear why the crutch caught on so quickly.
 Almost every textbook seen after his report used the altered decomposition algorithm.
 The equal additions algorithm and the Austrian algorithm all but disappeared from textbooks.
-The examples in figures 9-15 (at end of article) were found in textbooks published in different decades.
-The examples illustrate the widespread use of Brownell's crutch.
+The examples in figures 9-13 were found in textbooks published in various decades and illustrate the widespread use of Brownell's crutch.